johnatag/Godot_startup_script/README.md

     **Upon further testing make sure that python3 is the "default" python by typing...**
     ```Bash
+        # I have no idea what this line does, but it works without breaking anything
         sudo update-alternatives --install /usr/bin/python python /usr/bin/python3 10
     ```